x-radio/QuickPID/README.md

 void QuickPID::SetAntiWindupMode(iAwMode iAwMode);
 ```

-Sets the integral anti-windup mode to one of iAwClamp, which clamps the output after adding integral and proportional (on measurement) terms, or iAwCondition, which provides some integral correction, prevents deep saturation and reduces overshoot.
+Sets the integral anti-windup mode to one of iAwClamp, which clamps the output after adding integral and proportional (on measurement) terms, or iAwCondition (default), which provides some integral correction, prevents deep saturation and reduces overshoot.
 Option iAwOff disables anti-windup altogether.

 #### PID Query Functions